Meet the man behind Mr. Gay Sweden's new era.

 The title came with a responsibility he took seriously.

-Over the course of his reign, Eloy showed up.
+Over his reign, Eloy showed up.
 Pride events across Sweden.
-Conversations with community members, organisers, strangers who approached him because the title meant something to them.
-He met people whose names he still remembers, heard stories that reinforced what he already knew: visibility is not decoration.
-For a lot of people, seeing someone like them stand up and be counted changes something real.
+Conversations with organisers and strangers who approached him because the title meant something to them.
+He met people whose names he still remembers, and heard stories that reinforced what he already knew: visibility is not decoration.
+For a lot of people, seeing someone like them stand up and be counted changes something.

 "We bring love, uniqueness, and a fierce desire to stand on our own."

-That conviction travelled with him to every event, every panel, every room he walked into as Mr. Gay Sweden.
+That conviction travelled into every room he walked into as Mr. Gay Sweden.

 Amsterdam

-The Mr. Gay Europe competition in Amsterdam was, as Eloy puts it, "visibility with purpose."
+Mr. Gay Europe in Amsterdam was, as Eloy puts it, "visibility with purpose."
 A competition, yes.
-But also a gathering of people who understand that being on a stage in a sash is a political act in most of the world, whether the audience clocks it as one or not.
+Also a gathering of people who understand that being on a stage in a sash is a political act in most of the world, whether the audience clocks it as one or not.

-He competed with stylist Peter Englund and a team behind him.
-He formed friendships with contestants who shared his seriousness about what the platform could do.
-And when the Photogenic Award was announced, with Vanessa Van Cartier (the winner of Drag Race Holland season 2) doing the honours, he didn't reach for words that would match the magnitude.
+He competed with stylist Peter Englund and a team behind him, and formed friendships with contestants who took the platform as seriously as he did.
+When the Photogenic Award was announced, with Vanessa Van Cartier (the winner of Drag Race Holland season 2) doing the honours, he didn't reach for words that would match the magnitude.

 "All I remember is that I was happy."